I saw the sign

 The name for Macaroon Kids was also born out of a desire to have limited competition in Google searches.
 Amanda wanted a name beginning with M and spent a lot of time online looking for the right name.
 Her range of cushions and accessories in black and macaroon shades of pink and mint fit the brand perfectly, and a lot of thought went into the bespoke display furniture at the market.

-The next Handmade Markets will be held at EPIC on 26th & 27th September.
+The Handmade market is held five times a year at EPIC.
 Do you have a handmade business selling Australian made products?
-Handmade Canberra would love to hear from you if you’re interested in taking space at EPIC in September.
-Enquiries can be made through this website and applications close in a couple of weeks.
+Handmade Canberra would love to hear from you if you’re interested in taking a stall.
+Enquiries can be made through this website and applications are open year round.